 A ranch is a large tract of land that is primarily for the purpose of raising and feeding grazing livestock.
 The people who own or operate a ranch are called ranchers, and they raise livestock such as cattle or sheep, or less common livestock such as elk, bison, ostrich, emu or alpacas.
 The ranching and livestock industry is growing faster than any other agricultural sector in the world.

 Would you make a good rancher?
-Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the free career test

 To most effectively “sell the grass” on our ranch, we are always evaluating what we think will work the best—”best” being a balance between what is most profitable and what is best for the land.
 To accomplish this we run three types of operations on our ranch and adjust according to what we think will work the best.